shrutigrover25/SDC-Implementation/readme.md

 This SCD abstraction:

-Boosts performance by 3–5x
+✔️Boosts performance by 3–5x

-Reduces code by 70%
+✔️Reduces code by 70%

-Increases type safety and compile-time assurance
+✔️Increases type safety and compile-time assurance

-Scales with millions of records
+✔️Scales with millions of records